Hikaru Nakamura: Internet activity

 Nakamura operates a Discord server named "Naka's PogUniversity" and has a Twitter account.
-Nakamura also has a YouTube channel, which has 3,010,000 subscribers as of September 2025, up from 78,900 subscribers in the beginning of 2020.
+He also has a YouTube channel, which has 3,010,000 subscribers as of September 2025, up from 78,900 subscribers in the beginning of 2020.
 When asked about his popularity online, Nakamura attributed it to "the ability to play extremely high-level chess" while "seemingly ... not focused on the game" and conversing with his viewers.
-Nathan Grayson of Kotaku called it a "combination of teacherly wisdom, galaxy-brained skills, and uncommon expressiveness".

 Nakamura has also coached beginner chess players on his Twitch platform, including the streamer xQc.
-He gave lessons to players in PogChamps, an amateur tournament for Twitch streamers hosted by Chess.com, and its sequel, PogChamps 2.
+He gave lessons to players in Chess.com's PogChamps and its sequel, PogChamps 2, beginners tournaments for Twitch streamers.
 He additionally provided commentary.
 At its peak, the tournament was the most-watched channel on Twitch for a short period, with 63,000 viewers.
-Nakamura told Kotaku that though the competition had been met with some criticism, he believed that such tournaments with varying levels of skills among players could become popular.
-On February 14, 2021, PogChamps 3 began.
-During the xQc vs. Rubius match on the second day of the event, chess hit its all-time high of 115,000 viewers in the chess category on Twitch.

 On February 14, 2021, Nakamura reached a milestone of one million followers on his Twitch channel, GMHikaru.
-During the FIDE Grand Prix in March 2022, Twitch suspended Nakamura for three days (later reduced to two days) after he broadcast and commented on chess games being played by Dr Disrespect, who is permanently suspended from the streaming platform.

 Other activities

+In 2009, Nakamura authored the book Bullet Chess: One Minute to Mate.

-Nakamura appeared as himself in season 5, episode 2 of the Showtime series Billions, which premiered May 10, 2020.
-Nakamura is also an active stock market investor.
-In April 2017 he appeared on Bloomberg Television to discuss the relationship between chess and stock trading.
-During his chess streams Nakamura occasionally discusses stock market investing and general financial topics.
+Nakamura is also an active stock market investor and in April 2017, he appeared on Bloomberg Television to discuss the relationship between chess and stock trading.

+Nakamura made a cameo as himself in season 5, episode 2 of the Showtime series Billions, which premiered May 10, 2020.

 Personal life

 Nakamura married Atousa Pourkashiyan, an Iranian Woman Grandmaster, in 2023.
 In July 2025 he announced during one of his chess streams that he and his wife were expecting their first child.
+They announced the birth of their child in December 2025.